 Todd Humphries (2002) Executive chef/co-owner of Martini House in St. Helena, California; former executive chef of the Wine Spectator Greystone Restaurant in St. Helena and Campton Place Hotel in San Francisco; and former chef at the Peninsula Hotel and Lespinasse in New York City.

 Philippe Jeanty (2001) Chef/owner of Bistro Jeanty and Père Jeanty in Yountville, California, and Jeanty at Jack's in San Francisco, and former executive chef of Domaine Chandon restaurant in Napa Valley.

-Elaine Johnston (1991) Editor in the food department of Sunset magazine and books; cooking teacher; and food writer for British House and Garden and Taste magazines and the International Herald Tribune.
+Elaine Johnston (1991 and 2013) Editor in the food department of Sunset magazine and books; cooking teacher; and food writer for British House and Garden and Taste magazines and the International Herald Tribune.